CERTUNLP/NgenBundle/Resources/doc/Readme.md

 In this case, the **Feed** is completed with the source from where the information was taken: **External report**.

-After the creation, an email is sent to report the incident to the network operator defined as the contact admin for the network where the incident is in.
+After the creation, an email is sent to report the incident to the network operator defined as the contact administrator for the network where the incident is in.
 The email sent looks like:

 ![image](images/incident-email.png)

-#### Incident inspection & treatmentment
+#### Incident inspection & treatment

 You can see all the details of the incidents created in a summary manner.

 ![image](images/incident-detail1.png)

 In the same view, you can see:
-* differents detections of the same problem recived by same or differents feeds.
+* different detections of the same problem received by same or different feeds.
 * historical changes in the state of the incident while treatment is carried out.
 * A place where operators can store comments of related information in the incident treatment.
-Also, is posible to report some of these comments to the contact admin by posting a comment and selecting the **Notify to admin** option:
+Also, it is posible to report some of these comments to the contact admin by posting a comment and selecting the **Notify to admin** option:

 ![image](images/incident-detail2.png)